2.5GBASE-T and 5GBASE-T: Technology

 These standards are specified in Clauses 125 and 126 of the IEEE 802.3 standard.
 The physical (PHY) layer transmission technology of IEEE 802.3bz is based on 10GBASE-T, but operates at a lower signaling rate.
 By reducing the original signal rate to 1/4 or 1/2, the link speed drops to 2.5 or 5 Gbit/s, respectively.
 The spectral bandwidth of the signal is reduced accordingly, lowering the requirements on the cabling, so that 2.5GBASE-T and 5GBASE-T can be deployed at a cable length of up to 100 m on Cat 5e or better cables.

 The NBASE-T effort also standardized how its switches can implement power over Ethernet according to the IEEE 802.3at and successor standards.
-This allows a single cable to provide both power and data for high-bandwidth wireless access points such as those that implement the 802.11ax (Wi-Fi 6) and 802.11be (Wi-Fi 7) standards.
+This allows a single cable to provide both power and data for high-bandwidth wireless access points such as those that implement the IEEE 802.11ax (Wi-Fi 6) and IEEE 802.11be (Wi-Fi 7) standards.

 Prior to the release of 2.5GBASE-T and 5GBASE-T, manufacturers of wireless access points that wanted to support multi-gigabit uplink speed using standard gigabit Ethernet ports had to include multiple Ethernet ports on their access points.
 By bonding the connections from multiple Ethernet ports via IEEE 802.3ad link aggregation or similar, manufacturers were able to achieve speeds close to 2 Gbit/s by using two ports that support gigabit speeds.
 This would require the wireless access point to be connected to the rest of the network with 2 Ethernet cables and require both the wireless access point and network hardware to support and be configured for link aggregation.
 Wireless access points that support 2.5GBASE-T or 5GBASE-T eliminate this complexity.